to-mc/claimvista-sweden-ai-hackathon/frontend/README.md

       };
    ```

 7. Before deploying you must enable hosting using the Atlas UI.
-For more information see:
+For more information see:  https://www.mongodb.com/docs/atlas/app-services/hosting/host-a-single-page-application/#procedure
-Before you start using the App Services CLI with Static Hosting, you must enable hosting in the App Services UI.

 8. Deploy application:
    ```